w3c/wot-usecases/USE-CASES/hazard-annotations.md

 ### Privacy Considerations:

-Privacy is one of the possible category of hazards that may be accounted for, it is no different from a physical hazard in this use-case.
+Privacy is one of the possible category of hazards that may be accounted for, it is no different from a physical hazard regarding the flow of information, but the categorization source is different.

 ### Accessibility Considerations:

+The user-facing alerts must be accessible and risk evaluation, policies and enforcement may take in account the users' different abilities.
-The system may be extended to cover accessibility concerns and have specific policies.
+The system may be extended to cover specific accessibility concerns and provide additional hazard information.

 ### Internationalisation (i18n) Considerations:

 Being also user-facing, hazard information should be translated or otherwise made available in the users' language.

 ### Requirements: